 Alcoholics develop an increased tolerance to alcohol at very high blood alcohol content (BAC) levels.
 One study found that 24% of 54 subjects with a BAC of 0.20% or higher showed no signs of clinical intoxication.
 Another study revealed that, out of 32 people, seventeen (53%) had levels that exceeded 0.30% but showed very few signs of intoxication.
 This means, as a DUI defense lawyer in Orange County can tell you, that even if there some signs and symptoms of impairment, there is no actual correlation between BAC and performance for individuals with a high tolerance.

 Frequent drinkers who have a BAC between 0.08% and 0.10% are less likely to get in a motor vehicle accident than a person with the same BAC level who is an occasional drinker.
 There was also a study that showed that between two drivers with the same alcohol level, the one with the lowest daily consumption of alcohol was much more likely to be involved in an accident.
 However, this does not mean that if you are a frequent drinker you should get behind the wheel of a car after drinking.

 If you have been arrested for DUI, an aggressive drunk driving lawyer can help you fight the charges.
-To speak to a DUI defense lawyer in Orange County, call Mike Coffey at (800) 706-7888.
+To speak to a DUI defense lawyer in Orange County, call Mike the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.